lwvmobile/dsd-fme/README.md

 # Digital Speech Decoder - Florida Man Edition
-This version of DSD shouldn't be used by anybody wanting a stable DSD experience, please see the original version for that.
-Also, please don't submit bug reports to the links on this page, those will direct them to the original version.
-Links will be updated at a later date.

-The purpose of this is to experiment with the RTL code and other things, and is purely for academic research into the inner workings of DSD.
-Basically, its for me to poke around with and see what I can manage to break.
+This version of DSD is a flavor blend of szechyjs RTL branch and some of my own additions, along with a few tweaks from the LouisErigHerve branch as well.
+NXDN voice decoding is currently working a lot better, thanks to the latter, although I have yet to explore the expanded NXDN decoding he has laid out as of yet.
+That is a goal.
+I have also implemented a few more RTL options, including a UDP remote that works like the old rtl_udp fork, although its currently limited to changing frequency and squelch.
+The goal is to integrate this project into EDACS-FM but I also want it to be its own standalone project.

 # Example Usage
 padsp -m dsdfme -- ./dsd -fp -i rtl -o /dev/dsp -c 851.8M -d ./MBE/ -P -2 -D 1 -G 36 -L 25 -V 2 -U 6020